-Before putting the burner head back,
+Before putting the

-shake out excess water and then dry it thoroughly by setting it in a warm oven for 30 minutes.
+burner head back, shake out excess water and then dry it thoroughly by setting it in a warm oven for 30 minutes.

 Replace the burner heads and caps.
-Make sure that the heads and caps are replaced in the correct location.
+Make sure that the heads and caps are After cleaning, make sure the slot in the burner head is positioned over the electrode.

+replaced in the correct location.
 There is one small, 2 medium and one large head and cap.